d1618033/python-redfish-utility/docs/slate/source/includes/_installation.md

 ### Starting the RESTful Interface Tool

 #### Windows
-1. Click the Start menu.
+1. Click the **Start** menu.
 2. Click **Hewlett Packard Enterprise** → **HPE RESTful Interface Tool**.
 3. Right-click the **HPE RESTful Interface Tool** prompt, and then click **Run as Administrator**.

 #### Linux
 1. Open a terminal window.
-2. To start interactive mode, run the command **/usr/sbin/ilorest** (using administrator privileges).
+2. Run the following command as an administrator to start interactive mode: `/usr/sbin/ilorest`